Does Core Web Vitals Matter? What Do They Do?

 Another option to boost your LCP score is to boost your site hosting.

-Shared hosting (where numerous sites are hosted on the same server) may be slower since everyone shares resources such as memory and processing power.
+Shared hosting (where multiple sites are hosted on the same server) may be slower because resources, such as memory and processing power, are shared.
 As a result, when other sites have traffic surges, your site may slow down.

-To solve this, look into switching to a better hosting plan or an alternative form of hosting.
-For example, dedicated hosting (where your site has its server) or cloud hosting (when numerous servers are used to give more consistent performance).
+To solve this, consider switching to a better hosting plan or an alternative hosting provider.
+For example, dedicated hosting (where your site has its own server) or cloud hosting (where multiple servers are used to provide more consistent performance).

 b.
 Improving CLS

 2. Reserve space for embedded content: Many third-party features, such as advertisements, are necessary for a website’s operation or economic strategy and cannot be removed.
-Developers can set aside space on the page for these components to load before the browser retrieves the real element.
+Developers can reserve space on the page for these components to load before the browser retrieves the actual element.

 3. Ensure that photos load at their optimal size: This is a slightly different approach than optimizing images in general.
-Desktop PCs, tablets, and smartphones all require graphics in somewhat varying sizes due to screen size differences.
-If a browser loads the huge, desktop-optimized picture first and then needs to download the mobile-optimized image because the device in use is a smartphone, the content on the page may move around when the different-sized image loads.
+Desktop PCs, tablets, and smartphones all require graphics in varying sizes due to screen sizes.
+If a browser loads the large, desktop-optimized image first and then needs to download the mobile-optimized image because the device is a smartphone, the page content may shift as the different-sized image loads.

 4. Include the height and width of photos and videos: The height and width parameters indicate how large an image will be, allowing browsers to reserve that space before the picture or video loads.
 Our HTML5 video page contains further information on how to achieve this with video.